Nathansept/Phyton/README.md

-# Phyton
+# Python
-Program Phyton by Nathan
+Program Python by Nathan